vortexlab-uclouvain/flups/README.md

 #### 3. The documentation
 To build the documentation, go to the `doc` subfolder and type `doxygen`.

+#### 4. Compilation flags
+Here is an exhautstive list of the compilation flags that can be used to change the behavior of the code.
+To use `MY_FLAG`, simply add `-DMY_FLAG` to the variable `CXXFLAGS` in your `make_arch`.
+- `DUMP_H5`: if specified, the solver will I/O fields using the HDF5 library.
+- `COMM_NONBLOCK`: if specified, the code will use the non-blocking communication pattern instead of the all to all version.
+- `PERF_VERBOSE`: requires an extensive I/O on the communication pattern used.
+For performance tuning and debugging purpose only.

+:warning: You may also change the memory alignement and the FFTW planner flag in the `flups.h` file.

 ### How to use a solver?